 Such policies have led to the rise in so-called ‘latte dads’ as more men are encouraged to take time off.

 At first glance the housing market in Sweden can appear to be quite competitive and it is often relatively difficult to find adequate housing whether you are renting or buying.

 Sweden also has one of the lowest house building rates in Europe, making it a more expensive place on average to purchase a property than the UK.

-However, it might actually be more affordable than it seems at first glance when you take into account the fact that mortgage rates are around 40% lower and wage packets are generally larger.
+However, it might actually be more affordable than it seems at first glance when you take into account the fact that mortgage rates are lower and wage packets are generally larger.

-Living in a big city like Stockholm, Gothenburg or Malmö, as opposed to a smaller city such as Halmstad, is also likely to have a significant bearing on the cost of property.
+Living in a big city like Stockholm, Gothenburg or Malmö, as opposed to a smaller city such as Halmstad, is also likely to have a significant impact on the cost of property.